ds4se/chapters/etbarr/naturalness.md

 to investigate the human and social aspects of software, drawn from approaches in cognitive and social linguistics.

 + M. Allamanis, E. T. Barr, and C. Sutton.
-Learning natural coding conventions. arXiv preprint arXiv:1402.4182, 2014.
+Learning natural coding conventions.
+In Proceedings of the Joint Meeting on Foundations of Software Engineering, 2014.
-+ A.Hindle, E.Barr, M.Gabel, Z.Su, and P.Devanbu.
-On the Naturalness of Software.
-In ICSE, pages 837–847.
-IEEE, 2012.
 + A. Hindle, E. Barr, M. Gabel, Z. Su, and P. Devanbu.
-On the Naturalness of Software. [http://macbeth.cs.ucdavis.edu/nature.pdf](http://macbeth.cs.ucdavis.edu/nature.pdf), 2012.
-[Extended Version, Online; accessed 08-Feb-2015].
+On the Naturalness of Software. [http://macbeth.cs.ucdavis.edu/natural.pdf](http://macbeth.cs.ucdavis.edu/natural.pdf), 2012.
+[Extended Version of the work published at the Internation Conference on Software Engineering 2012, Online; accessed 08-Feb-2015].
++ K. Sparck Jones, Natural language processing: a historical review, Current Issues in Computational Linguistics: in Honour of Don Walker (Ed Zampolli, Calzolari and Palmer), Amsterdam: Kluwer, 1994
 + S. Karaivanov, V. Raychev, and M. Vechev.
 Phrase-based statistical translation of programming languages.
 In Proceedings of the 2014 ACM International Symposium on New Ideas, New Paradigms, and Reflections on Programming & Software, pages 173–184.
 ACM, 2014.
 + D. E. Knuth.
 Literate programming.
 The Computer Journal, 27(2):97– 111, 1984.
 + A. T. Nguyen, H. A. Nguyen, T. T. Nguyen, and T. N. Nguyen.
 Statistical learning approach for mining api usage mappings for code migration.
-In Proceedings, ASE Conference, pages 457–468.
+In Proceedings of the Conference on Automated Software Engineering, pages 457–468.
 ACM, 2014.
 + A. T. Nguyen, T. T. Nguyen, and T. N. Nguyen.
 Lexical statistical machine translation for language migration.
-In Proceedings, SIGSOFT FSE, pages 651–654.
+In Proceedings of the Joint Meeting on Foundations of Software Engineering, pages 651–654.
 ACM, 2013.
-+ A. T. Nguyen, T. T. Nguyen, and T. N. Nguyen.
-Migrating code with statistical machine translation.
-In Companion Proceedings of ICSE, pages 544–547.
-ACM, 2014.
 + S. Pinker.
 The Language Instinct: The New Science of Language and Mind, volume 7529.
 Penguin UK, 1994.
 + V. Raychev, M. Vechev, and A. Krause.
 Predicting Program Properties from ”Big Code”.
-In POPL, 2015.
+In Proceedings of the Symposium on the Principles of Programming Languages, 2015.
 + Z. Tu, Z. Su, and P. Devanbu.
 On the localness of software.
-In Proceedings SIGSOFT FSE, pages 269–280.
+In Proceedings of the Joint Meeting on Foundations of Software Engineering, pages 269–280.
 ACM, 2014.
 + S. A. Wills and D. J. MacKay.
 Dasher-an efficient writing system for brain-computer interfaces?
-Neural Systems and Rehabilitation Engineering, IEEE Transactions on, 14(2):244–246, 2006.
+IEEE Transactions on Neural Systems and Rehabilitation Engineering, 14(2):244–246, 2006.